taskcluster/taskcluster-docs/queue/worker-interaction/index.md

 from `queue.reportFailure` in the sense that we report a failure if the task specific code failed.

-Most tasks includes a lot of declarative steps, such as poll a docker image, create cache folder, decrypt encrypted environment variables, set environment variables and etc. Clearly, if decryption of environment variables fail, there is no reason to retry the task.
-Nor can it be said that the task failed, because the error wasn't cause by execution of Turing complete code.
+Most tasks include a lot of declarative steps, such as poll a docker image, create cache folder, decrypt encrypted environment variables, set environment variables and etc. Clearly, if decryption of environment variables fail, there is no reason to retry the task.
+Nor can it be said that the task failed, because the error wasn't caused by execution of Turing complete code.

 If however, we run some executable code referenced in `task.payload` and the code crashes or exists non-zero, then the task is said to be failed.
 The